plaidchuck/WGU/D278/UML.md

 	The Analysis cycle can use Use Case and Sequence Diagrams to visualize how users will interact with the program and how the program will operate with software components

-	The Design cycle can use the class diagram and sequence diagram to visual the structure of classes and objects within the program and how the will operate.
+	The Design cycle can use the class diagram and sequence diagram to visualize the structure of classes and objects within the program and how they will operate.